sectsect/wp-tag-order/README.md

   </tr></tbody></table>

 - This Plugin does not hosting on the [wordpress.org](https://wordpress.org/) repo in order to prevent a flood of support requests from wide audience.
 Your feedback is welcome.

+## Troubleshooting

+### Still need support for PHP 7.

+I have a branch [php7](https://github.com/sectsect/wp-tag-order/tree/php7) to support PHP 7 and End-of-Life for JaveScript Mutation events.
+The branch will not be maintained anymore, so I recommend you migrate to PHP 8.

 ## Change log